-If a student has been in the program for more than two years, both the supervisor and student must notify the Chair and propose a plan for degree completion.
-The first committee meeting after the 2-year mark should occur within 3 months.
-At this time, the plan for degree completion must be discussed and put into place.
-Failing this, the Chair or Graduate Coordinator are required to attend the next meeting (the student and/or supervisor must notify them of the time/date of the meeting).
+If a student has been in the program for more than two years, the first committee meeting after the 2-year mark should occur within 3 months.
+At this time, the plan for degree completion must be discussed and put into place with the supervisor and the committee.
+If the student is experiencing difficulties, they should contact their Graduate Coordinator.